 Mirasol’s first pass reconnaissance sampling has been completed over approximately 50% of the project area during the recent exploration season (2017).
 Stream sediment, soil and rock chip samples have been collected and returned low-level but significantly anomalous gold, silver, copper, lead, zinc and epithermal path finder element assays, from sampling of the mapped breccia bodies.
 These results show comparable ppb level anomalous gold assay in soils and rock chips to those recorded at surface at the Salares Norte Project.

-The next stage of exploration at the project (October 2017 to approximately April 2018) is anticipated to include systematic soil sampling, geological mapping and rock chip sampling, as well as magnetic and electrical geophysical surveys.
+The next stage of exploration at the project (to approximately April 2018) is anticipated to include systematic soil sampling, geological mapping and rock chip sampling, as well as magnetic and electrical geophysical surveys.
 These data sets will be used to drive integrated analysis for drill target selection.